Thelouras58/Thelouras58.github.io/_posts/2025-06-19-attention-game-privacy-policy.md

 ---

 Privacy Policy & Term of Service
-Konstantinos Thelouras built the app called Word Sprint: Brain Game.
+Konstantinos Thelouras built the app called Quick Tap: Attention Trainer

 No analytics, so no data collection.
 This app doesn't share user data.